3phy/document-tracking/UI_UX_EVALUATION_REPORT.md

 11. **Search Result Highlighting**: Enhance search functionality to highlight matching terms within search results, making it easier for users to identify why documents appear in filtered lists.

 12. **Drag-and-Drop File Upload**: Add drag-and-drop file upload capability to the upload dialog, providing an alternative interaction method that may be more intuitive for some users.
+(DONE)

 13. **File Size and Type Validation Feedback**: Display clear visual feedback regarding file size limits and accepted file types before upload attempts, preventing user frustration from rejected uploads.